JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 but he couldn't go, not until he picked apart something she'd said earlier.
 "Why did you think I was a snitch?"

-"I think you know that very well, Lawrence," she said.
+"I think you know that very well, Batman," she said.
 "I can't imagine someone who's so into measuring and understanding the world could possibly have missed it."